We'll Bring the House Down: Critical reception

-Upon release, Daily Star described the album as the "same old Slade style - thumping, no-nonsense, high-decibel rock".
+Upon release, Daily Star described the album as the "same old Slade style – thumping, no-nonsense, high-decibel rock".
 Record Mirror stated: "It's difficult to justify a record like this on its own terms.
 Slade are essentially a live act and on vinyl the vital ingredient of spilt beer is sorely missed.
 But all things considered the pros outweigh the cons."
-Sounds stated the album was a "corker, brimming with a knowing confidence and expertise that has far from withered through age".
-They concluded: "We'll Bring The House Down is both a monumental triumph for the band and a real treat for those kids who've moved unreservedly behind 'em."
+Steve Keaton of Sounds stated that the album is a "corker, brimming with a knowing confidence and expertise that has far from withered through age" and contains "ten tracks of rejuvenated roguery guaranteed to cause severe structural damage to the sturdiest of dwellings and delight the most surly of yobs".
+They concluded, "We'll Bring The House Down is an invaluable addition to the realms of demolition rock.
+Slade are back with a vengeance!"
 Melody Maker felt the album merely "fulfil[led] a function", adding that beyond the hit title track "they've come up with at least four far better tracks to ensure the stay won't be shortlived."

+Bob Edmands of NME believed that Slade's comeback "must be a good thing" and noted how they are "certainly unrepentant about big, fat riffs performed remorselessly" with a "good-natured, optimistic approach".
+He continued, "Not all the songs here are vintage Slade, but they do seem to have thrown off the ennui that overcame them in the mid-'70s.
+Even when the muses haven't blessed individual tunes, Slade work hard to keep everybody's spirits up."
 London Trax said: "Overlooking the horrific, infantile, metallist symbolism of its sleeve, We'll Bring the House Down is somewhat surprisingly a bit of a cracker.
 Potential singles abound.
 To sum up, Slade have released a great pop record and have more than adequately recaptured the territory left open, since their untimely demise.
 They have resurrected the legend without smothering it."
 Smash Hits felt the album lived up to a "dreaded Heavy Metal revival" rather than maintain their "natural pop sensibility".
 They concluded: "They sound as raw and live as ever and Noddy Holder still has a unique set of vocal chords but play this next to their "Greatest Hits" and there really is no competition.
 They can do better than this."

 AllMusic retrospectively stated: "Slade made a powerful statement with We'll Bring the House Down: "We're back."
 What the band did was to take the best five songs from Return to Base and mix them in with great new material for a killer album that wouldn't take forever to make.
 Simple logic will tell you that when you get rid of the worst songs and replace them with great songs, the album's gonna be a lot better.
 Such is the case here."
 Joe Geesin of the webzine Get Ready to Rock! described the album as a "mixture of metal, rock 'n' roll and new wave pop that worked remarkably well."